-NYC Mayor de Blasio's office says he is having 'too much fun' amid crime, homelessness and business closures
+NYC Mayor de Blasio's office says he is having 'too much fun,' amid crime, homelessness and business closures

 Earlier this week, de Blasio faced criticism after he said "New Yorkers don’t live in fear" following an incident in which a tourist was hit by a stray bullet near Times Square.
 The mayor later walked back his statement and said his office was "going to deal with" the spike in violent incidents.

-"What I was saying … and I appreciate the opportunity to clarify, is New Yorkers — yeah, we have a lot of challenges we have to overcome, but we overcome them," de Blasio said said.
+"What I was saying … and I appreciate the opportunity to clarify, is New Yorkers — yeah, we have a lot of challenges we have to overcome, but we overcome them," de Blasio said.
 "Is there anxiety?
 Of course.
 Is there fear?
 Yes.
 I’m not saying there’s not any.
 I’m saying New Yorkers don’t get intimidated.
 We fight back."

 CLICK HERE TO GET THE FOX NEWS APP